Is my library account confidential?

 Librarians take the confidential nature of information about patrons very seriously.
-Everything about your record and library use is confidential and includes:
+Everything about your account and library use is confidential and includes:

 What materials you have checked out or used in the library What materials you have checked out or used in the past What e-resources you have accessed at the library or at a remote location What reference questions you have asked What fines you may have or may have had in the past

-To keep your record/library use information confidential, the library:
+To keep your account/library use information confidential, the library:

 - Uses the college's network security to secure information retained online